Tunisian women's posts glamorize risky migrant crossings

 As she underwent two weeks’ COVID-19 quarantine at a detention center in Italy, Ben Mahmoude told The Associated Press she understood the risks of the journey.
 But financial difficulties and her inability to get a visa had “forced” her to do the harka.

-Despite her smiles in the posts, Ben Mahmoude said the journey was terrifying.
-She described a moment when the boat rocked violently.
+Despite her smiles in the photos, Ben Mahmoude said the journey was terrifying.

-Still, Ben Mahmoude says she was prepared to risk death for the chance at a better life.

-“I have lots of friends who did the harka and they found opportunities in Europe.
-They put hope in my heart that there is work, that there is a lot of money,” she said.
-“I want to change my life like they did.”

-Wael Garnaoui, a psychologist researching the harka, says this hope is largely based on “the migration lie,” a phenomenon that he says has been intensified by social media.
+Wael Garnaoui, a psychologist researching the harka, says the hope of a better life in Europe is largely based on “the migration lie,” which he says has been intensified by social media.

-According to Garnaoui, people see others go to Europe and observe their apparent success.
-They think that once in Europe, they can easily get papers, work and money.
-The reality is often very different: 2020 data from the European Commission showed that the unemployment rate for inhabitants from outside the EU was nearly 14%, compared to about 6% for the native-born population.
+He said people see others go to Europe and observe their apparent success.
+They think they can easily get papers, work and money.
+The reality is often very different: 2020 data from the European Commission showed that the unemployment rate for migrants was nearly 14%, compared to about 6% for the native-born population.

-In the weeks since Ben Mahmoude and al Saidi made it to Europe, they have documented their shopping sprees, rides in BMWs and picture-perfect lattes.
-A photo of al Saidi riding an electric scooter in the historic French village of Le Puy-Notre-Dame got nearly 6,000 likes, while one of Ben Mahmoude beneath the Eiffel tower had 8,000.
+In the weeks since al Saidi and Ben Mahmoude made it to Europe, they have documented their shopping sprees, rides in BMWs and picture-perfect lattes.
 The photos and videos of their crossings garnered hundreds of thousands of likes and shares.

 Although both women secured sponsorships in Tunisia that paid them for their social media endorsements of beauty products and local businesses, it’s unclear if they are making money from their posts in Italy and France.